4: Mendelian Genetics

 Drag one of the choices below:

-Matching Mendel's Foundational Principles to Descriptions
+Mendel's Foundational Principles and Descriptions

 Match each of the following Mendel's Foundational Principles of Genetics with their corresponding descriptions.